 Areas of counselling I deal with

-When you contact me we can arrange an initial appointment, which I offer at a reduced rate since it gives you the opportunity to see what you think about counselling and whether you’d like to continue.
-The costs for both individuals and couples are outlined below.
+When you contact me we can arrange an initial appointment, which I offer at a reduced rate so you can come along to meet me, ask any questions you have and see if you'd like to carry on.

 Initial appointments last approximately one hour fifteen minutes.

 These cost £30 and are an opportunity for you to see if counselling is right for you.

 Following appointments last one hour and cost £45